-Mandatory Units
+Mandatory Units Optional Units

-Create an image based on a theme
+Create an image based on a theme Basic Day Make Up

-Basic photographic make-up
+Basic photographic make-up Practical Skills: Personal care and Appearance

 Basic Face painting

 Shampoo and treat hair

 Blow dry and finish hair

 Basic plaiting and twisting

+Create an image based on a theme

+Basic photographic make-up

-- VTCT Level 1 Diploma in Beauty Therapy - Make Up Artistry - VTCT Level 1 Diploma in Hairdressing at SCQF Level 4 - VTCT Level 2 Diploma in Beauty Therapy Studies - VTCT Level 2 Diploma in Barbering - Employment in the industry, as a salon assistant or Modern apprenticeship in hairdressing
+- VTCT Level 1 Diploma in Beauty Therapy

+- VTCT Level 1 Diploma in Hairdressing

+- VTCT Level 2 Diploma in Beauty Therapy Studies

+- VTCT SVQ in Barbering at SCQF Level 5

+- Employment in the industry, as a salon assistant or Modern apprenticeship in hairdressing

-By joining this industry recognised course, you are taking your first or next steps as a hairdresser or beauty therapist to learn and experience skills and knowledge that will prepare you well for the hair and beauty industry.
+By joining this industry recognised course, you are taking your first or next steps as a hairdresser, barber, or beauty therapist to learn and experience skills and knowledge that will prepare you well for the hair and beauty industry.
 This course will allow you to gain a VTCT Level 2 qualification in hair and beauty skills and will cover mandatory units along with practical experience in most aspects of hairdressing, beauty, make up and barbering.

-All the units listed for this qualification directly prepares you for further study in the hair and beauty industry and includes all the required elements to develop your practical hair and beauty skills including a mandatory unit in 'Create a Hair and Beauty image based on a theme' where you can undertake a photographic session to start to or continue to build a portfolio of your work.
-You will also have the opportunity to develop your understanding and skills further including skincare, eye treatments, hair removal, creative long hair work, cutting and Barber skills with Clippering hair.
+All the units listed for this qualification directly prepare you for further study in the hair and beauty industry and includes all the required elements to develop your practical hair and beauty skills including a mandatory unit in 'Create a Hair and Beauty image based on a theme', where you can undertake a photographic session to start to or continue to build a portfolio of your work.
+You will also have the opportunity to develop your understanding and skills further including skincare, eye treatments, hair removal, creative long hair work, cutting and Barber skills with clippering hair.
 You will develop your knowledge and understanding of personal care and appearance and the importance of health and safety within a salon environment.